Liturgical Lighting Design for Worship Experience at Jakarta Cathedral

 Outcome

-The liturgical lighting scenario testing demonstrated how different lighting strategies create distinctly different perceptions of sacred space, emotional atmosphere, and worship experience.
+The liturgical lighting scenario testing and commissioning demonstrated how different lighting strategies create distinctly different perceptions of sacred space, emotional and spiritural atmosphere, and worship experience.
+This case study established a framework for evaluating future lighting interventions based on both technical performance and human-centered outcomes.
+Key benefits include of this project:

 Improved visual hierarchy